 - Shooting coyotes

-- Destroying coyote dens
+- •

-- Using of authorized poisons under the requirement of the APA and Pest Control Products
+- · Use of authorized poison under the requirements of the APA and Pest Control Products

 - Act Canada (PCP Act) (mentioned above)

 - Using ARD approved neck snares in compliance with the APA.

 ARD does not use or supply leg-hold traps for coyote predation management.
 Landholders who wish to trap coyotes or authorize someone else to trap coyotes on their property should inquire at the local Fish and Wildlife office for further information.